lambda-feedback/ArraySymbolicEqual/readme.md

   ["\\d*", "3"],
 ]
 ```
-The `pattern` cell can accept any regex string (replacements are done using the python `re` package)
+The `pattern` cell can accept any regex string (replacements are done using the python `re` package).
+Since this is the case, be careful with escaping regex command characters (e.g. the "*" is the wildcard character in regex, if you want to replace it literally, it should be added as "\*")
 The `replacement` field can also take regex matched groups from the `pattern`, e.g. the next combo will surroud all digits with pairs of brackets:
 ```json
 "str_replacements": [["(\\d+)", "[$1]"]]